rakeesh2/SkillsHSG_CryptoProject/README.md

 pip install import-ipynb

 Use the following link to a list of crypto assets of [Yahoo Finance](https://finance.yahoo.com/cryptocurrencies/) to select the crypto assets of interest.
 Use the input line in the code to enter the tickers as strings.
-Always use the the ticker with the suffix "-USD".
+Always use the the ticker with the suffix "-USD", e.g. "BTC-USD".
 In details the code does:

 1. Get price data from defined starting date up to today
 2. For each of the three strategies: